fabianschuiki/llhd/doc/LANGUAGE.md

 The language differentiates between how instructions are executed in a unit:

 - *Control-flow* units consist of basic blocks, where execution follows a clear control-flow path.
-This is equivalent to what one would find LLVM's IR.
+This is equivalent to what one would find in LLVM's IR.
 - *Data-flow* units consist only of an unordered set of instructions which form a data-flow graph.
 Execution of instructions is implied by the propagation of value changes through the graph.

 Furthermore it differentiates how time passes during the execution of a unit: